harsh-ydv8/calculator-ci-cd/README.md

-# calculator-ci-cd
+# Calculator-ci-cd
-A basic project to demostrate ci/cd using github actions
+A basic repo to demostrate ci/cd using github actions